emacsmirror/repo-grep/README.md

 Filter which files are searched by specifying extensions to include or exclude:

 Use `:exclude-ext` to ignore certain file types (e.g., logs, backups).
-Use `:include-ext` to restrict search to specific file types (e.g., .f90).
+Use `:include-ext` to restrict search to specific file types.

 Example usage (see the [tutorial](docs/repo-grep-tutorial.md) for more details):